 While Kongfusion is a primarily single-player game (at the moment), there is a leaderboard at the end of every level that lets you see how you stack up against the competition.
 It’s a nice little way to show that your hard work isn’t going unnoticed.
 If you’re the king of the castle, all the players will be working to beat your high score which is a classic but reliable way to create social connectivity when multiplayer isn’t available.

 VR Fit Score- 8/10

 Kongfusion is an extremely unique take on the rhythm genre.
 It uses some futuristic environments and interesting enemies to kick you into a workout gear that you previously didn’t know existed in VR.
 The workout aspect is the biggest draw to this game, though the challenge is also very addicting as well and I have yet to complete all stages on all modes.
 The music is also fantastic and really drives you forward through each level.
 It’s also not fully released yet so there is no telling how much more can be added to this game come July 28th, 2020.
 Mark this one on your wishlist, this is going to be a great one.

 There isn’t a ton of variety to the gameplay.
 You’re stuck with one weapon for the entire experience and that is a bit disappointing as with a name like Kongfusion, I was hoping to see more weapons-related to kung-fu such as nun-chucks or bare hands.
-The developers do state on their website that the full game will feature multiple weapons though, so that’s something to keep in mind.
+The developers at ZMVR do state on their website that the full game will feature multiple weapons though, so that’s something to keep in mind.
 There are only 4 levels available at the moment, but being early release, this isn’t a real complaint at the moment.
 A competitive multiplayer mode would do wonders for the game in terms of driving its player base up going forward.
 We will update the review as the game gets fully released.

 Kongfusion is $14.99, and is available on Steam and playable on Oculus Rift, HTC Vive, Valve Index and Windows Mixed Reality Headsets